4 Machine Learning applications, definition, and best real life examples

 How does machine learning work?

 Generally, machine learning algorithms are used to make predictions or classifications.
-Based on labeled or unlabeled input data, algorithms generate inferences about patterns in the data.
+It is based on the labeled or unlabeled data input data.

 The error function evaluates the predictions of the model.
 If you have known examples, you can evaluate the accuracy of your model by comparing it with the error function.